openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualSGX1Prereqs.md

 with Windows Update on newer versions of Windows client and Windows Server 2019.
 You can check your version of Windows by running `winver` on the command line.

+Ensure that you have the latest drivers on Windows 10 and Windows Server 2019 by checking for updates and installing all updates.

 You can download [PSW v2.7](http://registrationcenter-download.intel.com/akdlm/irc_nas/16607/Intel%20SGX%20PSW%20for%20Windows%20v2.7.101.2.exe), extract the zipped files, and run the executable under folder **PSW_EXE_RS2_and_before** to install PSW 2.7.